Biography of David Garrick

 1731: His father rejoins his regiment in Gibraltar.

-1737: Goes to London with Samuel Johnson.
+1737: He goes to London with Samuel Johnson.
 Both have very little money in their pockets.
 He is enrolled in Lincoln’s Inn Fields but decides not to continue with the law.
 Death of his father.

 1738: His elder brother Peter and he start a wine business in London and Lichfield with the help of £1,000 from his uncle.
 David Garrick works from London.

 1740: His first dramatic works are premiered at Drury Lane Theatre including “Lethe or Aesop in the Shades” and “The Lying Valet.”

-1741: Appears in one of his first acting roles at Ipswich in “The Inconstant” by George Farquhar under the pseudonym of Mr Lydall.
+1741: Garrick appears in one of his first acting roles at Ipswich in “The Inconstant” by George Farquhar under the pseudonym of Mr Lydall.
 Debut’s in London as King Richard the Third at Goodman’s Fields and by the end of the year he is acting under his own name.
 Alexander Pope who watched him perform several times said: “that young man never had his equal as an actor, and he will never have a rival.”

-1742: David Garrick plays Dublin during the summer where he was accompanied by Margaret (Peg) Woffington and later plays at Drury Lane in London.
+1742: He plays Dublin during the summer where he was accompanied by Margaret (Peg) Woffington and later plays at Drury Lane in London.

 1743: Leads an actors’ walkout at Drury Lane with his colleague Charles Macklin but is reinstated into the company in December.

 1745: Becomes a co-manager with Richard Brinsley Sheridan in Dublin.

 1746: Arrival of Eva Maria Veigel the dancer at the Haymarket Theatre.
 Acts at Covent Garden under the management of John Rich.

 1747: David Garrick becomes a co-manager at Drury Lane Theatre with James Lacy.
 He is to manage and act there until he retires.
 Amongst many other dramatic parts he plays over seventeen Shakespearean characters.

 1749: After his marriage he settles at a house at 27 Southampton Street, London.

 1751: Garrick plays the summer season in Paris.

-1754: David Garrick is now financially better off and buys a country villa at Hampton.
+1754: He is now financially better off and buys a country villa at Hampton.